Eschatologue/CM_wiki/docs/character-creation/origin/background/index.md

 4. **Tool Proficiency:** Each background gives you proficiency with one tool.
 This could be a specific tool, or one chosen from the Artisan’s Tools category.

+5. **Languages Known:** Your character knows 3 languages; Common plus two languages you roll or choose from the Standard Languages table.
+See [Character Creation](../../create-your-character.md#choose-languages) for more details.

-5. **Equipment:** The equipment that your character starts with.
+6. **Equipment:** The equipment that your character starts with.
 You can either choose any equipment package available to any background or you start with 500 SP instead to spend on the equipment of your choice; this can be a combination of Weapon, Tools, Clothing, a Bedroll, etc.

-6. **Affiliation:** You have 5 point to spend between 4 [Affiliation](#affiliation); Academe, Bohemia, Establishment, Villainny.
+7. **Affiliation:**^CM^ You have 5 point to spend between 4 [Affiliation](#affiliation); Academe, Bohemia, Establishment, Villainny.
 Affiliation is what connects your character pasts to their presents.

+## Backstory

+Not to be confused with Backgrounds, a Backstory is the actual story that your character experienced before the present.
+Who are they?
+Where were they born?
+What inspires them to take up the adventuring way of life?
+What is the background reason for your character being in a certain class?
+The backstory can be as simple or as elaborate as you like, but please keep it grounded under the [Three Core Principles](../../create-your-character.md#the-core-principles).

+This [article](https://5e.tools/book.html#XGE,1,this%20is%20your%20life,0) provides a good example of how to construct your backstory.

 ## Affiliation

-In this campaign, Affiliation represents the character's ties to one of four distinct factions or societal groups: *Academe, Bohemia, Establishment*, or *Villainy*.
+In Crown & Misery, Affiliation represents the character's ties to one of four distinct factions or societal groups: *Academe, Bohemia, Establishment*, or *Villainy*.
 These affiliations should reflect your character's background, origin, and connections within the world.
 Affiliation influences your character's interactions, opportunities, and resources available to you throughout the campaign.
 Whether you are scholars delving into ancient mysteries, artists seeking inspiration, nobles navigating political intrigue, or outlaws operating in the shadows, your affiliation shapes your identity and impacts in the campaign.

 ## Assigning Affiliation Points